 WHO IS TAYLOR DUNCAN?

-Through the years with the help from his parents, teachers, mentors, and God, Duncan was finally deemed ready to play Little League ball at the age of 12 and played one full season.
+Through the years with the help from his parents, teachers, mentors, and God, Duncan was finally deemed ready to play in a typical youth baseball league at the age of 12 and played one full season.
 Along the way, he strove to learn everything he could about America's Pastime.

 In 2014, he continued to seek the help from the best players in the sports of baseball and slowpitch to help him refine his mechanics and skills.
 He attended Spring Training with the Pro's in Kissimmee, Florida and received one-on-one training from various players in other locations.
 After going through many highs, lows, successes, and disappointments, he founded the Alternative Baseball Organization as a developmental baseball program to pass down his learning experiences to others on the spectrum and with other special needs.